 And the wines I’m avoiding?
 Yep: they’re all high alcohol, hefty and obvious in what they say.
 Wines that whisper, however, are the wines I want to keep uncorking.
 Maybe this unbearable year of bad news has simply conjured a mood to turn the volume down, to find space in my head to roam without limitation.

 And perhaps that’s why I found Domaine Guillot-Broux’s “Les Combettes” Mâcon-Chardonnay to be so appealing this week.
 Here was a wine that shyly emerged from its cocoon over the course of an hour, eventually revealing beautiful aromas slyly suggesting ginger and clove overlaying crisp pear and pineapple.
 There was nothing simple about it, yet nothing audacious about it either.
 In a mass tasting, it would get lost — like a camouflaged octopus you wouldn’t notice while snorkeling, your eyes too enticed by the colorful schools of fish.
-But on a quiet evening alone with room to breathe (my phone hidden under a pillow where it could no longer assault me with grim news) … it was utterly cherished.
+But on a quiet evening alone with room to breathe, it was utterly cherished.

 I’ve been fond of this organic Mâconnais estate for some time, and have decided to elevate them to my Essential Winemakers of France list.
 Both the domaine and the maison (an affiliated négociant house) make supremely subtle yet playful and fun wines.
 In fact, I nearly devoted this column to their Bourgogne Rouge “Les Genièvrières” (★★★★ 3/4) — a jolly gastronomic Pinot Noir of surprising complexity — but “Les Combettes” had a more emotional pull.